tumblr/docs/npf-spec.md

 }
 ```

-Image blocks may contain a `color` field which provides the dominant colors stored for the image in the Post metadata.
+Image blocks may contain a `colors` field which provides the dominant colors stored for the image in the Post metadata.
 The value is an object with string fields where the key starts with a c and ends with a number, eg. `c0`, `c1`, `c9`.
 The values are a string of three or six characters representing an RGB hex value.
 These values are typically used for creating a placeholder gradient while images are loading.
 The colors represented for an image are the same for every size of that image.

 ```JSON
 {